Police deny arrest of 7 soldiers in Zamfara

 The Police Command in Zamfara has debunked a report trending on social media that it arrested seven soldiers involved in banditry in the state.

-The refutal is contained in a statement by the Public Relations Officer of the command, SP Muhammad Shehu, on Saturday in Gusau.
+The rebuttal is contained in a statement by the Public Relations Officer of the command, SP Muhammad Shehu, on Saturday in Gusau.

 “The attention of Zamfara police command has been drawn to a fake news trending on social media platforms with regards to the arrest of seven serving soldiers of the Nigerian Army for being involved in banditry in the state.

-“The command wishes to debunk the story and further make it categorically clear that records at the moment indicate no arrest of any member of the military as being speculated in social media.
+“The command wishes to debunk the story and further make it categorically clear that records at the moment indicates no arrest of any member of the military as being speculated in social media.

+READ ALSO: Police in Jigawa raid black spots, criminal hideouts, arrest 14 suspects